terry-citrix/TokenBroker/README.md

 what they're requesting, and then generate and return a Resource Token or Master Key Signature.
 By default listents on port 8083.

-NOTE: Currently the Auth service has some code which is not used and which needs to be removed.
-The Config and Broker service currently don't do any authentication, and hence the Broker service also doesn't do any request validation.

 ### Usage
 Create a Cosmos Database account with a name of "Discovery" and a collection of "Tenants", with a partition key on the field "tenantName".